1992 World Series: Game 2

-A controversial call was made by umpire Mike Reilly in the top of the fourth inning with Atlanta leading 1–0 after David Justice walked, stole second, advanced to third, and scored on a wild pitch from Cone in the bottom of the second.
+A controversial call was made by umpire Mike Reilly in the top of the fourth inning with Atlanta leading 1–0 after David Justice walked, stole second, advanced to third on Manuel Lee's error on Jeff Blauser's ground ball, and scored on a wild pitch from Cone in the bottom of the second.
 Roberto Alomar was at third base with John Olerud batting.
-On the first pitch of the at-bat, Smoltz threw a breaking ball that skipped past Damon Berryhill.
+Smoltz threw a breaking ball that skipped past Damon Berryhill.
 Alomar broke for home plate while Berryhill went to retrieve the ball.
 As Smoltz moved in to receive the throw he nearly collided with a sliding Alomar, who had reached the plate at exactly the same time that both Smoltz and the ball did.
 Smoltz tagged Alomar and Reilly called him out on the close play, despite an angry Alomar's protest, and the inning came to an end.
-Replays shown by CBS showed that Alomar might have touched the plate with his hands before Smoltz was able to apply a tag.
+Replays shown by CBS showed that Alomar likely touched the plate with his hands before Smoltz was able to apply a tag.
 The Braves scored again in the bottom of the fourth, when Sid Bream walked and eventually scored on a Mark Lemke two-out single to make the score 2–0.

 In the top of the fifth Pat Borders and Manuel Lee both reached base in front of Cone, who had already singled earlier in the game.
-Cone responded with his second hit of the game (only the third hit for a pitcher in the World Series since 1979) to drive in Borders and cut the Atlanta lead to 2–1.
+Cone responded with his second hit of the game to drive in Borders and cut the Atlanta lead to 2–1.
+Cone was only the second AL pitcher to get a hit in the World Series since 1980.
 Lee then scored on a single by Devon White, tying the game.
-The Braves rallied in the bottom half of the inning as Deion Sanders provided a spark.
+The Braves rallied in the bottom half of the inning, with Deion Sanders providing a spark.
 With one out, Sanders singled.
 He then immediately stole second, and after Borders made an errant throw he got up and ran to third.
 Cone then walked Terry Pendleton, then gave up the go-ahead run when David Justice singled in Sanders and moved Pendleton to third.
-Blue Jays manager Cito Gaston then pulled Cone in favor of David Wells, who gave up the fourth Atlanta run (which would be charged to Cone, as the runner had reached base while Cone was pitching) when pinch hitter Brian Hunter's sacrifice fly scored Pendleton.
+Blue Jays manager Cito Gaston then pulled Cone in favor of David Wells, who gave up the fourth Atlanta run, all charged to Cone, on pinch hitter Brian Hunter's sacrifice fly scored Pendleton.

 Toronto made another rally in the eighth inning.
 After Alomar doubled to left with one out, Joe Carter and Dave Winfield hit back to back singles, the second of which scored Alomar and cut the lead to 4–3.
-Smoltz was then lifted in favor of left-handed specialist Mike Stanton, who retired Olerud for the second out.
+Smoltz was then replaced by left-handed specialist Mike Stanton, who retired Olerud for the second out.